VzxPLnHqr/sig-pow/README.md

    earlier than all others.
 5. In essence, it is a mining competition for the "genesis block" of what could become a side-chain or similar.
+6. In some ways, for the period of time where the original utxo is still unspendable (because enough work has not yet been contributed to move the timelock into the present) it is actually already a side-chain, yet with the curious property of unwinding once a spending transaction becomes valid.
 6. This example needs more "work" in order to even make much sense yet, but we have to start somewhere!